SnickCH/InsurgencySandstormDedicatedServer/README.md

 # Insurgency Sandstorm – customisable dedicated server
 This repository contains a docker image with a dedicated server for Insurgency Sandstorm vanilla with mod support that you can fully customise to your need for coop and PVP servers.

+Key features
+- Daily updated image (no update inside the container needed)
+- Ready to use (no additonal downloads needed for vanilla server, only mods download)
+- Scripts for easy starts, automated image update (container recreation) and game config examples provided
+- Project with acive maintainers (N0rimaki, Snick) if you have questions or suggestions

 This image will be build daily (since July 2020) so you don’t have to update anything inside a container.
 I tried to build the image as “best-practice” as possible and to document everything for you.
-There is nothing to update inside the container, the image is ready to be used immediately after download.
-As soon as there is a new image (daily), the container can be rectreated with the new image.
-This is the container way (no upadtes needed inside the container).
 If you have any questions or suggetions please feel free open an [issue](https://github.com/SnickCH/InsurgencySandstormDedicatedServer/issues). shortened URL to the Project: https://git.io/Jyujj